HLammers/cybo-drummer/README.md

 <img src="/images/hardware_trigger.svg" align="right" width="300px" height="300px">

 ### Trigger presets
 Short pressing the TRIGGER button triggers the last selected output trigger preset (for testing purposes).
-Long pres the TRIGGER button to show a trigger preset selection pop-up.
-Keep the TRIGGER button pressend and turn the VAL/↔ knob to change the selected output trigger preset.<br clear="right"/>
+Long press the TRIGGER button to show a trigger preset selection pop-up.
+Keep the TRIGGER button pressed and turn the VAL/↔ knob to change the selected output trigger preset.<br clear="right"/>
 <img src="/images/hardware_confirmation.svg" align="right" width="300px" height="300px">

 ### Confirmation Pop-Ups
-Cybo-Drummer doesn’t have an undo feature, so to avoid accidentially losing data confirmation pop-ups will show up before deleting something, changing an unsaved program, restoring a back-up or doing a factory reset.
+Cybo-Drummer doesn’t have an undo feature, so to avoid accidentally losing data confirmation pop-ups will show up before deleting something, changing an unsaved program, restoring a back-up or doing a factory reset.
 Answer the question in the pop-up by pressing the left button for YES and the right button for NO.<br clear="right"/>

 ### Description of All Pages and Sub-Pages
 #### PRG (Program)